sitedata/checklyhq.com/site/content/docs/api-checks/setup-teardown-scripts.md

 Setup and teardown scripts are executed in a specific order in the Checkly backend.
 Being aware of this order is important to get the most out of this feature:

-1. Each setup script is executed once per check is a dedicated execution sandbox directly as it is scheduled to run.
+1. Each setup script is executed once per check in a dedicated execution sandbox directly as it is scheduled to run.
 Any changes you make in the setup script are distributed to each check run on each data center location.
 2. For each configured data center location, the HTTP request of your API check is executed directly followed by the teardown script.
 This means your teardown script *can run multiple times!*